 and learn together with our employees, we moved forward with a strategic plan that amplifies commitment to improving equality in the workplace.”

 – Top HR executive at a 1500 employee professional services company

 “Neil brings a powerful voice for inclusion and diversity not just to the HFPA, but also to the Hollywood community and media industry.
 Through our reform process, we believe it is not sufficient to just make progress internally, but also necessary to provide a platform for greater diversity and inclusion in our industry and the entertainment community our members cover.
 His willingness to talk openly about uncomfortable subjects and lead by example makes him an exceptional voice for change and we look forward to supporting his work.”

 TOPICS & FORMAT

-Neil has three signature presentations and is developing a talk around the work he’s doing for the Hollywood Foreign Press Association as their first-ever, Chief Diversity Officer.
+Neil has four signature presentations – including his newest talk around the work he’s doing for the Hollywood Foreign Press Association as their first-ever, Chief Diversity Officer.
 That talk will be specifically for companies who want to approach the opportunity of Diversity, Equity and Inclusion from a proactive vs. reactive angle.
 Neil also welcomes the fireside-chat format as an opportunity to speak to all of the topics addressed in the talks below.
 For a customized appearance, the selection of a fireside-chat format will offer you the most customization to the topics you’d like to see addressed in Neil’s appearance.

 Full session descriptions are below.
-Each of Neil’s signature talks has two title options – please select the one you prefer when promoting Neil’s appearance at your event.
+Many of Neil’s signature talks have two title options – please select the one you prefer when promoting Neil’s appearance at your event.
 We are equally comfortable with either one.

 (Alternate title: The Conversation)